Five Business Networking Faux-Pas To Avoid For Young Professionals

 Don’t take networking for granted, and certainly, don’t take your new contacts for granted!
 Let them know that they are appreciated, and keep the dialogue flowing.

-Set Goals to Reach Executive Presence
+Setting Goals to Develop Executive Presence

-• Attend an Executive Presence Training Program or Seminar
+Attend an Executive Presence Training Program or Seminar

 With our training on all aspects of Executive Presence, including interpersonal and digital communication, non-verbal cues, executive dining, workplace best practices, professional image, and more, we set you well on your way to reaching your goal of developing Executive Presence.

-Just as you can practice interpersonal skills at networking events, schedule a business meeting over lunch in order to refine your executive dining.
+Just as you can practise interpersonal skills at networking events, schedule a business meeting over lunch in order to refine your executive dining.
 Start by inviting a close colleague or friend to a meal, so that you can focus on best practices for business dining in a low-pressure situation.
 This way, when you are meeting an important client or contact over lunch or dinner, you will feel in control.

 Watch our video on 5 Business Dining Etiquette Tips to learn more.